-During the three months ended March 31, 2024 and 2023, we had net cash flows from operating activities of \$3,803,000 and \$4,835,000, respectively.
-We believe that cash flow from operations will be sufficient to meet quarterly debt service requirements for payments of interest and scheduled payments of principal under our Credit Facility if we borrow in the future.
-However, if such cash flow is not sufficient, we may be required to sell additional equity securities, refinance our obligations or dispose of one or more of our properties in order to make such scheduled payments.
+During the six months ended June 30, 2024 and 2023, we had net cash flows from operating activities of \$5,047,000 and \$6,038,000, respectively.
+We believe that cash flow from operations will be sufficient to meet quarterly debt service requirements for payments of interest and principal under our Credit Facility if we borrow in the future.
+However, if such cash flow is not sufficient we may be required to sell additional equity securities, refinance our obligations or dispose of one or more of our properties in order to make such scheduled payments.
 There can be no assurance that we would be able to effect any such transactions on favorable terms, if at all.

-In March 2013, our Board of Directors authorized an increase to our Stock Buy-Back Program (the "Buy-Back Program") to allow us to purchase up to \$75.8 million of our Class A Common Stock.
-From its inception in 1998 through March 31, 2024, we have repurchased 2.2 million shares of our Class A Common Stock for \$57.8 million.
-During the three months ended March 31, 2024, we did not repurchase any shares related to the Buy-Back Program.
+In March 2013, our board of directors authorized an increase to our Stock Buy-Back Program (the "Buy-Back Program") to allow us to purchase up to \$75.8 million of our Class A Common Stock.
+From its inception in 1998 through June 30, 2024, we have repurchased 2.2 million shares of our Class A Common Stock for \$57.8 million.
+During the three and six months ended June 30, 2024, we did not repurchase any shares related to the Buy-Back Program.
 We halted the directions issued for any additional buybacks under our plan in 2020.
 We continue to monitor economic conditions to determine if and when it makes sense to make additional buybacks under our plan.

-Our capital expenditures, exclusive of acquisitions, for the three months ended March 31, 2024 were \$1,050,000 (\$1,362,000 in 2023).
+Our capital expenditures, exclusive of acquisitions, for the six months ended June 30, 2024 were \$2,574,000 (\$2,637,000 in 2023).
 We anticipate capital expenditures in 2024 to be approximately \$5.0 million to \$5.5 million, which we expect to finance through funds generated from operations.

-On February 13, 2024, we entered into an agreement to purchase the assets of WKOA (FM), WKHY (FM), WASK (FM), WXXB (FM), WASK (AM) and W269DJ from Neuhoff Communications, Inc. serving the Greater Lafayette, Indiana radio market for \$5.3 million which we expect to finance through funds generated from operations or borrowings under our credit agreement.
-We expect to close on this acquisition in the second quarter of 2024.
+On February 13, 2024, we entered into an agreement to purchase the assets of WKOA (FM), WKHY (FM), WASK (FM), WXXB (FM), WASK (AM) and W269DJ from Neuhoff Communications, Inc. serving the Greater Lafayette, Indiana radio market for \$5.3 million, subject to certain purchase price adjustments.
+The Company closed on this transaction on May 31, 2024, using funds from operations and borrowings under our credit agreement, of \$5,850,000, which included the purchase price of \$5,300,000, the purchase of \$482,000 in accounts receivable and certain closing adjustments and transactional costs of approximately \$68,000.

-During 2024, the Company's Board of Directors declared a quarterly cash dividend and a variable cash dividend on its Class A Common Stock.
-These dividends totaling approximately \$5.3 million were accrued or paid during the first quarter of 2024.
+During 2024, the Company's Board of Directors has declared two quarterly cash dividends and a variable dividend on its Class A Common Stock.
+These dividends totaling \$1.10 per share and approximately \$6.9 million were paid during 2024.

-During 2023, our Board of Directors declared four quarterly cash dividends and one special dividend totaling \$3.00 per share on our Class A shares.
-These dividends totaling approximately \$18.6 million were accrued or paid during 2023.
+During 2023, the Company's Board of Directors declared four quarterly cash dividends and one special dividend on its Class A Common Stock.
+These dividends totaling \$3.00 per share and approximately \$18.6 million were accrued or paid during 2023.